To integrate with Snowflake, you will need to access your Snowflake console.

 - Log in to your Snowflake account.

-Account ID is everything to the left of .gcp.fnowflakecomputing.com/...
+- Enter the Account Info into Indicative.
+Account Info is everything to the left of .gcp.snowflakecomputing.com/...

 - Enter the Warehouse name.

 - Enter the Database name.

 - Click into Warehouses and copy the Schema.

 - For Auto-Generated Password, we randomly generate a password for you to use.
 If you would like to create your own password, please replace the autofilled value in that field.

 - You will need to copy and paste these code snippets into your Snowflake worksheet.